Ninlx/rakktravelphilippines-simpe-ui/README.md

-# huhutravelphilippines
+# huhu rakk travel philippines
-# this website is built for self-practice purposes only
+# this website is made just for self-practice purposes only.